isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-overweight-teachers/index.md

 Therefore, if youre an overweight teacher and experience any form of discomfort while walking or standing these are the shoes for you.

-The shoe has a spacious toe box that provides a non-binding but comfortable fit that relieves pressure on bunions, hammertoes, [claw toes](https://pestpolicy.com/best-shoes-for-claw-toes/), among many other conditions.
+The shoe has a spacious toe box that provides a non-binding but comfortable fit that relieves pressure on bunions, hammertoes, [claw toes](https://pestpolicy.com/best-shoes-for-claw-toes/),among many other conditions.
 The extra depth design ensures enough space for orthotics use.

 This Avery Island shoe has Lightweight ergonomic sole that comes with orthotic insoles that deliver anatomical arch support and cushioning for unmatched comfort and support while easing the pain on the heel, knees, lower back, and hips.